Cookie Compliance

 What happens if I don't comply with cookie consent requirements?

-Non-compliance with GDPR cookie requirements can result in regulatory fines up to 4% of annual revenue or €20 million, whichever is higher.
+Non-compliance with GDPR cookie requirements can result in regulatory fines up to 4% of annual revenue or 20 million euros, whichever is higher.
 Additionally, users may file complaints with data protection authorities.